andrekassis/ai-watermark/README.md

 doi = {10.1109/SP61157.2025.00005},
 }

+### News

+**Newly supported watermark schemes (post-paper):** we added evaluations for the following recent schemes to further demonstrate UnMarker’s broad effectiveness:

+- `Gs` — [Gaussian Shading: Provable Performance-Lossless Image Watermarking for Diffusion Models](https://arxiv.org/abs/2404.04956) (Yang et al.).
+Implementation: [Gaussian-Shading](https://github.com/bsmhmmlf/Gaussian-Shading).
+- `Prc` — [An Undetectable Watermark for Generative Image Models](https://arxiv.org/pdf/2410.07369) (Gunn et al.).
+Implementation: [PRC-Watermark](https://github.com/XuandongZhao/PRC-Watermark).
+- `Vine` — [Robust Watermarking Using Generative Priors Against Image Editing: From Benchmarking to Advances](https://arxiv.org/abs/2410.18775) (Lu et al.).
+Implementation: [VINE](https://github.com/Shilin-LU/VINE).

+Special thanks to [@manaswineegupta](https://github.com/manaswineegupta) for integrating these schemes.

+**Google SynthID:** UnMarker reduces detection on Google’s image watermarking scheme [SynthID](https://deepmind.google/science/synthid/), achieving a **79% attack success rate** in our experiments (i.e., detection drops from ~100% to ~21%).

+- We disclosed these results to Google; they acknowledged the findings and issued a bounty via the [VRP](https://bughunters.google.com/) program.
+- Our experiments used the Vertex AI Python SDK to (a) generate watermarked images with Imagen and (b) evaluate detections.
+We include evaluation code and instructions (see `SynthID (Vertex AI) — setup & usage`).
+- **Note:** Google appears to have restricted access to the verification model via the SDK since our runs.
+Automated reproduction with our harness may no longer work.
+Manual verification via the SynthID web UI remains possible, and UnMarker can be evaluated this way.
+However, minor code changes are needed to save raw attack outputs for manual uploads.
+If interested, please open an issue.

 ### Requirements
 - A high-end NVIDIA GPU with >=32 GB memory.
 - [CUDA=12](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html) driver must be installed.